What is the survey?

 - Australian vocational education and training statistics: International onshore VET graduate outcomes

 Data on domestic students are published in December each year on NCVER's portal.
-Data on international onshore graduates were first published in May 2017.
-The results from the 2018 survey for international onshore graduates are expected to be published early in 2019 on NCVER's portal.
+The results from the survey for international onshore graduates are expected to be published early the year after the survey on NCVER's portal.

 The following supporting/supplementary information is also provided on the publication page on NCVER's portal: